 This is reminiscent of the Southern California market between 2000 and 2006.
 Yes, prices were still going up between mid-2005 and mid-2006.
 But, if you bought in 2006, you were buying at the height of the market.
 In fact, one investor bought a property at what she thought was a good deal in June of 2006.
 She saw prices starting to soften and decided to snap up a 2-story condo in a highly desirable neighborhood in Chula Vista, CA. After the housing bubble burst, it was valued at $150K less.
 Didn’t matter; she was not likely to find a buyer anyway.
 It would take 12 years for the property to get back to its pre-crash price.
-But, if you’re property is making money, its value doesn’t matter.
+But, if your property is making money, its value doesn’t matter.
 You can ride out any storm.

 *Stats and predictions from CoreLogic.